 - 3 large shallots, peeled and chopped

-- 3 tablespoon fish sauce, divided
+- 3 tablespoons fish sauce, divided

-- ¼ cup chopped cilantro
+- ¼ cup chopped fresh cilantro

-- 6 cups chicken broth (or vegetable broth)
+- 6 cups chicken or vegetable broth

-- 2 tablespoon granulated sugar
+- 2 tablespoons granulated sugar

-- 5 tablespoon freshly squeezed lime juice
+- 5 tablespoons freshly squeezed lime juice

-- 4 oz red curry paste
+- 4 ounces red curry paste

-- 1 teaspoon salt and pepper
+- salt and pepper

-- 7 oz pad Thai rice noodles
+- 7 ounces pad Thai rice noodles

 - 1 -2 pounds cooked chicken, shredded or cut into bite-size pieces